ppkantorski/RetroSync/README.md

 ![alt-text](https://i.imgur.com/nwsJ1uW.jpg)

 1. On Telegram, add `BotFather` (https://t.me/BotFather) and create a new bot by requesting `/newbot`.
 2. Fill out the information, name the bot accordingly.
 BotFather will present you with a token.
-Add your token to `telegram_cofig.json`.
+Add your token to `telegram_cofig.json` (via text editor or from the macOS App).
 3. Add `Telegram Bot Raw` (https://t.me/RawDataBot) and send it a message.
 In its response, you will see something similar to tne following.
 ```
         "chat": {